johanrex/snake_game/README.md

-Snake game in C using SDL3.
+Simple snake game written in C using SDL3.
 Eat fruits and grow.

+Separate "physics" and graphics update intervals.

 Use arrow keys to move.

-Separate "physics" and graphics update intervals.
+Only tested on Windows using the MSVC compiler.